 Establishing the extent of your injuries and associated losses is only a piece of all that needs to be done.
 First, you have to establish who is legally responsible for those damages, which means proving exactly what happened and why it happened.
 The first step in that process is finding and preserving the evidence related to the event that injured you.
 Then, that evidence needs to be pieced together into a compelling claim that starts the process of negotiating with the responsible person’s insurance company and lawyer.

 With offices in Dallas, Texas, Aaron Herbert is a highly rated and Board Certified Personal Injury Trial Specialist, experienced in both establishing liability and proving damages.
-As an experienced Dallas injury attorney, he has a long history of success in handling severe injury cases, reaching a fair settlement when possible, and taking the case through the trial process when necessary.
+As an experienced Dallas personal injury attorney, he has a long history of success in handling severe injury cases, reaching a fair settlement when possible, and taking the case through the trial process when necessary.
 In fact, he’s a member of the Million Dollar Advocates Forum.
 His firm accepts cases throughout the state of Texas.

 If you or a family member is suffering the consequences of a burn injury, call today.
 If the legal deadline for filing expires, you’ll lose your right to recover compensation.
 The first consultation is free, and because we accept cases on contingency, you’ll have no out-of-pocket expenses during the time we’re preparing and negotiating your case.
 You will incur no attorney fees, court, or legal expenses unless you recover.